an-mendes/projectsAndLearning/smallProjectsC/Caesar/README.txt

+# Cipher Program

-Program that uses commandline arguments to create ciphers out of user input.
+This program uses command line arguments to create ciphers out of user input.

-The command line argument is going to be converted to an integer, which then in turn shifts the index of the alphabet to the corresponding integer.
+The command line argument is converted to an integer, which then shifts the index of the alphabet to the corresponding integer.

+**Example:**

-Example: command line argument: 3
+Command line argument: 3
 User input: abc
 Expected output: dfg